Norms, Institutions, and Robots: An Experiment with Robots and Humans

-An adherent trajectory is synthesized by a timeline-based planner whose domain contains the semantic models of all norms.
-The resulting plan was dispatched to \name{mbot11} and \name{turtlebot1}.
-The plan as executed at time $t=4$ seconds is shown in Figure~\ref{fig:timeline}.
+We now switch our attention from verification to planning and show that we can generate a trajectory for a robot to interact with a human while following the norms of a trading institution.
+The advantage of having modeled the scenario as an institution becomes evident when we want to change actors and/or use different merchandise.
+We replaced one of the two humans in the previous scenario by a Pepper robot and changed merchandise with a black battery box by changing the grounding $\grnd_A$ and $\grnd_O$ by:

-The advantage of having modeled the game as an institution becomes evident when we want to change the actors in the game, which is achieved by simply using another grounding $\mathcal{G}'$, which differs from $\mathcal{G}$ in the agent grounding function:
+The institution specification is translated by IM, into the set of operators and requirements for the planning domain used by the robots.
+An adherent trajectory is synthesized by the timeline-based planner whose domain contains the semantic models of all norms.
+The resulting plan was dispatched to \name{pepper_{1}}.